ceejbot/community-and-you/community.md

 # [fit] It'll be better than okay.
 # [fit] It'll be great.

-^ It'll be okay.
+^ This community is welcoming.
 The fact that I'm standing here in front of you is an existence proof that it can do AMAZING things for you.
+I want to see you here next year.